 - The handheld versions (Game Boy Color and Advance) are 2D Platformers and are also very different from each other, with the latter giving more abilities to Donald.
 Also the storyline plays a bit differently.

-- Harry Potter and the Chamber of Secrets - Two radically different versions were produced at the same time, one for PC, one for several home consoles including the PS2.
+- Harry Potter and the Chamber of Secrets had two radically different versions produced at the same time, one for PC, one for several home consoles including the PS2.
 The console version was vastly superior both graphically and gameplay-wise.
 One example: Upon landing at Hogwarts, Harry needs to get past the Whomping Willow.
 The PC version has him walking around it in a circle as it lazily lifts and lowers its roots.
 The console version has a full-on boss fight against the tree, where it viciously pounds the earth and even throws the car at you.

 - SNES / Genesis: a traditional side-scrolling action game with some side-view driving levels.